 Against my better judgment, I’m jumping into the fray regarding methods used in the teaching of sight singing.
 Normally I try to stay away from such conflicts, but I can only take so much disparagement of my beloved Movable Do system.
-The last straw is the discovery of this web site, which contains misleading information designed to promote the sale of a book.
+The last straw is the discovery of a now-defunct web site that contained misleading information designed to promote the sale of a book.

 (Warning: This post is intended for musicianship and theory nerds.
 If you are not in that category, your eyes will glaze over shortly.)

 The age-old argument is this: Do we teach students to sight sing using an absolute system (Fixed Do) or a relative one (Movable Do)?

 Using the Fixed Do system, the syllable do corresponds directly to the note name “C”, such that Do-Re-Mi-Fa-So-La-Ti(Si)-Do is a C major scale.
 Re is D, So is G, etc. Teachers who use this system value pitch memory as a way of learning how to read.
 Over time the student should learn from this what each note feels like and sounds like.